raymondj-pace/CS639-Final/README.md

 _**Student #1:**_ has problems with running out of money, bouncing checks and not being able to pay credit card minimum payments.
 Student #1 should focus on using the app at least daily if not for every deduction or addition of funds so that they have an up-to-date status.<br>

-_**Student #2:**_ wants to be sure that they do not turn into someone like Student #1 and they use the app less frequently depending on expenses.
-For example, Student #1 would likely need to enter every food purchase but Student #2 could enter one entry for "Food Expenses" at the end of the week.<br>
+_**Student #2:**_ wants to be sure that they do not turn into someone like Student #1, and they use the app less frequently depending on expenses.
+For example, Student #1 would likely need to enter every food purchase, but Student #2 could enter one entry for "Food Expenses" at the end of the week.<br>

 The frequency of app usage is dependent on each user's needs.
 </p>